GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

     This should return the **None** intent.

-6. Close the Test pane.
+6. Close the Test panel.

 ## Add an entity